New students must submit proof of COVID-19 vaccination in order to register for classes.

 Read more about what it means to be fully vaccinated on the CDC website.
 Use Vaccines.gov to find a vaccine location near you.
 Los Angeles County residents can visit the Public Health Department for more information.

-Newly admitted students are required to upload proof of COVID-19 vaccination to the student health portal by the following dates.
+Newly admitted students are required to upload proof of COVID-19 vaccination to the student health portal by the following dates in order to register for classes.
+Upload proof of any doses received even if your vaccination or booster series is not yet complete.

 Undergraduate Students: Friday, July 15